-2.2.1 SSH from Linux or Mac
+2.2 SSH from Linux or Mac

 Secure Shell (SSH) is already installed on almost all Linux and Mac OS X systems.
-Telnet is no longer used because SSH is more secure.

 Open a terminal window by right-clicking on the desktop.
 Type the part that follows the dollar sign: